Status: 14 January 2021

 What restrictions apply when planning research projects?

-In principle and in addition to the safty concepts and provisions for staff, the following points must be considered when planning research activities:
+In principle and in addition to the safty concepts and provisions for staff and researchers, the following points must be considered when planning research activities:

-- If coronavirus infection rates keep increasing, the Federal Council might again restrict freedom of movement in Switzerland.
-Research projects would then have to be suspended again.
+- Should the pandemic situation worsen further, additional restrictions might be imposed.
 In this case it cannot be guaranteed that there would be time to complete time series or long experiments in a controlled manner.
 This must be taken into account, in particular when planning new animal experiments.

 - If the research project depends services provided by third parties, they must give an assurance that they can provide the necessary services.
 Examples include the LASC and the technology platforms.
 They must also ensure that they do not endanger the health of their employees and that they do not promote the spread of the coronavirus.
 The LASC and the technology platforms will assess the situation and decide to what extent they can provide which services and allow researchers to work on their premises.